Postpartum depression: symptoms, treatment, how to help?

 • feelings of loss and futility;

-• recurring thoughts of suicide.
+• thoughts of resignation or suicide;

 Contributing factors postpartum depression